adjet-man/Ecert---Certicate-Authentication-app/README.md

-## ecert: A Simple Certificate Authentication System
+## ecert: A Simple Certificate Authentication Web App

 **ecert** is a web application designed to help institutions securely verify the authenticity of student certificates.
 It provides a user-friendly interface for certificate holders and a reliable verification system for authorized personnel.